Abibubble/ms3-the-bar-blade/README.md

 ### Acknowledgements
 * My mentor, Antonio Rodriguez, at [Code Institute](https://codeinstitute.net/), for continuous helpful feedback and support.
-* [Eve Crabb](https://github.com/evecrabb), for her support through my learning, and for being a sounding board for bug fixes.
+* [Eve Crabb](https://github.com/evecrabb), for her support through my learning, for being a sounding board for bug fixes, and for being the best boss ever.
-* [Tom Crabb](https://github.com/tomcrabb), for his advice on how to make my code cleaner.
 * The team at [Code Institute](https://codeinstitute.net/), for teaching me the necessary skills to create this site.
 * Conor Nye for his continuous support throughout my coding journey.